SystemsApproach/private5g/software/start.rst

 Proxy or no-proxy, Stage 1 involves downloading many Docker images and Helm Charts.
-If any of the steps described below fail, it may be due to network delays, in which case re-executing the step is usually all it takes to make progress.
+If any of the steps described below fail, it may be due to this download taking too long, in which case re-executing the step is usually all it takes to make progress.

 Download Aether OnRamp
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~